vchernin/easyeffects/README.md

 The user has full control over the effects order.
 Just use the up/down arrows next to the effect labels on the left side.

+Some packages do not provide all plugin packages by default.
 To be able to use all of the effects, you must have the following installed on your system:

 - [Linux Studio plugins](http://lsp-plug.in/?page=home).
 Version 1.1.24 or higher.
 - [Calf Studio plugins](https://calf-studio-gear.org/).
 Version 0.90.1 or higher.